Why You Must Migrate Your VSTO Add-Ins Before April 2026

 Beyond April 2026.
 Microsoft has not published an end-of-support date for classic Outlook, but the trajectory is clear.
 Classic Outlook will receive security patches for a period after April 2026, but it is entering end-of-life.
 Organisations that have not migrated their add-ins will be running on a platform with a finite remaining lifespan.

 The practical implication is this: if your organisation has custom VSTO or COM add-ins that are critical to business operations, you need to have a working web add-in replacement deployed before April 2026.
 Given that a typical migration project takes three to nine months depending on complexity, the window for starting that project is closing rapidly.
+Organisations must decide on their migration approach and timeline as soon as possible to avoid last-minute disruptions.

 Key Architectural Differences Between VSTO and Web Add-Ins

 Migration is not a straightforward port.
 The architectural differences between VSTO and web add-ins are significant, and understanding them is essential for planning a realistic migration project.
+The ability to access certain features and system resources differs significantly between VSTO and web add-ins, which can impact the functionality available in your solution.

 Execution Model